How It Works

-Long-long time ago, even before the internet, all the phones were connected using copper wire.
+A long-long time ago, even before the internet, all the phones were connected using the copper wire.
 A phone normally needed a direct wired connection to another phone or to a telephone switch (or central office), which routed all the calls to other phones.

 This connection was physical, and it was called POTS (plain old telephone service).
 First connections between several phones were routed manually, with the help of human telephone operators.
-Later, automatic switches appeared, and all the phones and these switches were aggregated into world circuit-switched telephone networks, called PSTN—public switched telephone network.
+Later, automatic switches appeared, and all the phones and these switches were aggregated into world circuit-switched telephone networks, called PSTNs—public switched telephone networks.
 Yet still this system was mostly analog.

 Digitalization brought new possibilities.
-Together with the automation of the telephone switches, the phone lines were upgraded and now carry the digital signals in the form of packets.
+Together with the automation of telephone switches, phone lines were upgraded and now carry digital signals in the form of packets.
 But even with these possibilities, the last mile between the telephone service provider and the landline phone remains analog in most cases.

 The PSTN remains the network of the copper phone lines.
 It is a circuit-switched network, and it requires a physical connection between two points—two phone numbers—to complete a call.
 You cannot dial a computer IP address from such a phone to connect to the VoIP application.

 Calling from a Regular Phone

 DIDs are a part of CarrierX infrastructure.
-These virtual phone numbers allow the callers to dial them and connect to the VoIP applications (CarrierX based or hosted by the partners) without even knowing they do that.
+These virtual phone numbers allow callers to dial them and connect to VoIP applications (CarrierX based or hosted by partners) without even knowing they do that.
 Regular phones call the DIDs like they do with other regular phones, dialing a phone number.
 Most often this DID number is located in the same geographical region with the regular phones, so the caller just makes a usual local phone call, but is connected, for example, to a SIP phone, a PBX, or to another regular phone.

-The call starts with dialing a number using a landline phone.
-This call goes through PSTN using the wired or mobile connection.
+Such a call starts with dialing a number using a landline phone.
+This call goes through the PSTN using the wired or mobile connection.